mars188/Transposable-Element-TE-detection-from-RNAseq-datasets/README.md

 **NOTE:** There are a total 6 FASTQ files.
 Three files belong to the young mice (3-month) and other three came from the old mice (29-month).
 We will use young mice as control group to detect the differential TE expression in old mice.

+## Step 0: Downloading reference data from UCSC genome broswer / creating your own
+You will need to run *squire_fetch* and *squire_clean* commands to download and clean up the the refernece files.
+**NOTE:** For this workshop and to save the time, the data have already been downloaded and included in your data file.
 ## Step 1: Aligns RNAseq reads
 ```
 module load gencore